magneticio/vamp.io/content/documentation/troubleshoot.md

 draft: true
 ---

-The pointers below will help debug and resolve common issues in case Vamp is not running or not behaving as expected.
+The pointers in this article will help you troubleshoot and resolve common issues in case Vamp is not running or not behaving as expected.

 * [Troubleshoot a full Vamp installation](/documentation/troubleshoot/#troubleshoot-a-full-vamp-installation)
 * [Troubleshoot the Vamp hello world quickstart](/documentation/troubleshoot/#troubleshoot-the-vamp-hello-world-quickstart)